mliew21396/remote-work-u3/week-7/5-design-cc-mission-solo-challenge/README.md

 **In order to fully complete the challenge, you will need to:**
 - Create at least 2 objects with properties
 - Create at least 2 functions that interact with those objects by adding or modifying the object's properties
-- Call the functions (invoke the function) **Make sure the output is actually what you expect!**
+- Call each function (invoke the function) **Make sure the output is actually what you expect!**

-You should use time-management strategies to keep yourself on task and motivated.
+You should use time-management strategies to keep yourself on task.
 Check in with yourself often.
 This can be a simple challenge if you design it that way, or you could build an elaborate game.
 Keep it simple at first.
 You can always add on later.

 Click [here](http://kiopelani.github.io/Projects/orpheus_game.html) to see one student's game (they completed the optional release to make it a web game).
-You don't have to go this in depth, but it's a great example of student creativity.
+You don't have to go this in depth, but it's a great example of creativity.

 ## Release 0: Design your Mission